 As long as you have a registered title the information relating to your ownership will be held by the Land Registry with a Title Number.
 It is possible to conduct a search at the Land Registry, find your property and obtain up to date copies of the property title for a small fee.
 Where the property is Leasehold then the Land Registry will also normally hold a certified copy of the Registered Lease and again, a copy can be obtained for twenty pounds.

-Back In 2008, I bought a leasehold flat in Garstang.
-Conveyancing and Virgin Money mortgage are in place.
-A letter has just been received from someone saying they have taken over the freehold.
-Attached was a ground rent demand for rent dating back to 1996.
-The conveyancing practitioner in Garstang who acted for me is not around.
-Any advice?
+I own a leasehold flat in Garstang.
+Conveyancing and Chelsea Building Society mortgage went though with no issue.
+A letter has just been received from someone claiming to own the reversionary interest in the property.
+It included a ground rent demand for rent dating back to 1998.
+The conveyancing practitioner in Garstang who previously acted has now retired.
+What should I do?

-With just 61 years left to run the likely cost is going to range between £19,000 and £22,000 as well as professional fees.
+With 68 years unexpired we estimate the premium for your lease extension to range between £9,500 and £11,000 as well as professional fees.

-The suggested premium range above a general guide to costs for renewing a lease, but we cannot give you the actual costs without more comprehensive investigations.
+The figure above a general guide to costs for renewing a lease, but we are not able to advice on the actual costs in the absence of comprehensive investigations.
 You should not use this information in a Notice of Claim or as an informal offer.
-There are no doubt other concerns that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
-You should not take any other action placing reliance on this information without first seeking the advice of a professional.
+There may be additional issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+Neither should you take any other action based on this information without first getting professional advice.